-Many people are eager to know before they start counselling: how many sessions will I need?
-In this article, you’ll discover what to expect when you begin the process of therapy.
+Many people are eager to know before they start therapy: how many counselling sessions will I need?
+In this article, you’ll discover what to expect when you begin therapy.

-You won’t necessarily benefit from being in therapy for the long term either.
-Therapy is useful when you stay in it for long enough that you learn how to cope and address the issues that you came along to counselling from the start.
+You won’t necessarily benefit from being in therapy for the long term, either.
+Therapy is useful when you stay in it long enough to learn how to cope and address the issues you came to counselling from the start.

-You also don’t want to be in counselling for longer than you need it.
+You also don’t want to be in counselling longer than needed.
 When that happens, therapy stops being useful, and you may become dependent on your therapist.
-It’s about getting the right balance so that you’ve learned enough so you can keep making progress independently and minimising the risk that you’ll relapse without the on-going support.
+It’s about getting the right balance so you’ve learned enough to keep making progress independently and minimising the risk of relapse without ongoing support.

 How long does it take to feel better?

 I appreciate that you may be looking for an exact number, but because counselling is about helping people, you cannot apply a precise formula.
-It’s a little like trying to calculate how long it will take to travel from London to Birmingham.
+It’s like calculating how long it will take to travel from London to Birmingham.
 The answer will vary depending on numerous factors, including:

 - Which day you travel and what time.